Your Daughter’s First Period: Dos and Don’ts

 • Encourage her to speak to you if she’d like to: being someone that she can turn to is so important.
 Subtly remind her that she can speak to you about anything, but only if she wants to.

-• Try to answer her questions: have a general chat with your daughter about periods and get an idea of what she knows already, so you know where to fill in the gaps.
+• Try to answer her questions: have a general chat with your daughter about first periods and get an idea of what she knows already, so you know where to fill in the gaps.
 If she’s got questions, try your best to answer them as honestly as you can.
 Don’t worry if you’re not sure about everything - direct her to luna’s Ask service where she can get empathetic advice from luna’s medical experts.

 • Reassure her about the colour of period blood: it can feel scary to start your periods, so try to reassure her that period blood can be a number of colours, from bright red to rust brown.